SarBearSchwartz/SarBearSchwartz.github.io/content/project/psy6600_project.md

 # Basic Information

-- USU, CEHS graduate 1st course in quantitative methods
+- USU, CEHS graduate student's 1st course in quantitative methods
 - Held: Spring Semester 2018, Tues and Thursday 4:40-5:45pm
 - Cross listed as *Psy 6600* and *Educ 6600*
 - Students may attend at the Logan campus or at a USU distance site